openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 #### Changes to NTO

-The NTO PerformanceProfile will be updated to support a new flag which will toggle the workload pinning to the `isolated` cores.
+The NTO PerformanceProfile will be updated to support a new flag which will toggle the workload pinning to the `reserved` cores.
 The idea here being to simplify the approach for how customers set this configuration.
 With PAO being part of NTO now ([see here for more info](../node-tuning/pao-in-nto.md)) this affords us the chance to consolidate the configuration for `kubelet` and `crio`.

 We will modify the code path that generates the [new machine config](https://github.com/openshift/cluster-node-tuning-operator/blob/a780dfe07962ad07e4d50c852047ef8cf7b287da/pkg/performanceprofile/controller/performanceprofile/components/machineconfig/machineconfig.go#L91-L127) using the performance profile.
 With the new `spec.workloads[Infrastructure]` enum we will add the configuration for `crio` and `kubelet` to the final machine config manifest.
 Then the existing code path will apply the change as normal.

 #### API Server Admission Hook